openshift-labs/learn-katacoda/intro-openshift/getting-started/2explore-console.md

 ## Task 2

 The breadcrumb at the top says **Add to Project** next to the name of your project, in this case **myproject**.
 We'll be using that in the next task.
-For now, just leave it alone.
+For now, just click on the link for *myproject* which will bring you back to the overview.

 Notice the menu on the left.
 You're now currently on the **Overview** screen.
 The tools that you'll need for building and deploying your application can also be found here on the left, as well as setting access controls.